mohse-n/L7N_EtherLab/Installation guides/Further Improvements to PREEMPT_RT.md

 ```
 isolcpus=1 nohz=on nohz_full=1 rcu_nocbs=1 rcu_nocb_poll intel_pstate=disable nosoftlockup
 ```
-We will later assign a process to core 1 by setting its affinity in the code (via sched_setaffinity).
+We will later assign a process to core 1 by setting its affinity in the code (via `sched_setaffinity`).
-* isolcpus removes the specified CPUs, as defined by the cpu_number values, from the general kernel SMP balancing and scheduler algroithms.
+* `isolcpus` removes the specified CPUs, from the general kernel SMP balancing and scheduler algroithms.
 The only way to move a process onto or off an "isolated" CPU is via the CPU affinity syscalls.
 ___
 **Note:** To list the paramerts passed by the bootloader to the kernel,